brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    Options in the site configuration

 .. attention::
-   After adjustings the settings in the site configuration you have to flush the cache.
+   After you have adjusted the settings in the site configuration, you must flush the cache.

 .. note::
-   The Matomo integration is only active if a URL and a site id is given.
+   The Matomo integration is only active if a URL and a site ID are specified.

 Installation
 ------------